blakegarretson/essentials/main.md

 Okay, I know I said this was a list of free software, but sometimes paid apps are worth it, so I'm listing my favorites here for my own future reference.
 And hey, maybe someone else will find these recommendations useful too.
 Here's the catch: Most of these are Mac apps.
 On Linux, every utility and app I use is free.
 On Windows, buying these sorts of tools were largely pointless because I used Windows extensively in corporate environments where I couldn't install my own software.
 For personal use, I spend most of my time on Macs now, therefore this is where I spend my money to buy quality-of-life tools.
 So, here are some (mostly) Mac apps worth buying:

-- [Affinity Suite](https://affinity.serif.com/en-us/) (Photos, Designer, and Publisher): While I love Gimp and Inkscape, Affinity is worth the reasonably priced one-time purchase.
-The functionality isn’t always much better than the free options (although it usually is), but the interface and user experience is really well thought out and polished.
-For most people, Affinity is probably even a better (and cheaper!) alternative to the Adobe suite. **(Windows, Mac)**
-- [Pixelmator Pro](https://www.pixelmator.com/pro/) is another great option for editing photos and creating simple vector graphics.
-For most casual users, I would recommend this over the Affinity suite.
-Combining the raster and vector features into one seamless interface just makes sense, and you don’t have to worry about hopping between software to finish your task or project. **(Mac)**
+- [Pixelmator Pro](https://www.pixelmator.com/pro/) is a great option for editing photos and creating simple vector graphics.
+For most casual users, I would recommend this over Affinity if usability is more important than cost.
+Not that Affinity is hard to use, but Pixelmator seems to be geared more toward casual users. **(Mac)**
 - [UpNote](https://getupnote.com) is such a fantastic note taking program.
 It’s like Apple Notes, but supercharged with way more functionality.
 While it’s not my primary notes app, I’m glad it’s in my toolbox and you may find it fits your style perfectly. **(Windows, Mac)**
 - [Shottr](https://shottr.cc) is mentioned above as a great screenshot app.
 To me it’s worth upgrading to the paid version. **(Mac)**
 - [Typora](https://typora.io): This is an amazing Markdown editor that is so clean and capable I bought it even though I love (and mostly use) Obsidian.
 Typora has live rendering of your markdown, and it excels at scientific writing as it supports LaTeX equations and various diagram formats. **(Mac)**